JudeSafo/All_Language_Model/README.md

 # Ecocrumb - ESG Reporting Handler

-The Ecocrumb (End-to-End) executable, `ecococrumb` is a command line utility to automate the various aspects of this work: the processing of PDF files to generate topics and parsed sections data and eventually train a language model.
-ESG reports are almost always pdf files (rarely .ppt or .pptx).
+To assist with knowledge transfer as we finalize our work I've added a Ecocrumb (End-to-End) executable, `ecococrumb`, a command line utility to automate the various aspects of this work: the processing of PDF files to generate topics and parsed sections data,language model training.
+The language model was one of the key deliverables of this work: accepting a user input text in the form of a question or idea and returning an answer or summary based on relevant material found in the ESG document.

 ![Snip20230506_67](https://github.com/JudeSafo/All_Language_Model/assets/9307673/c3fc1d98-042e-4b7b-a8ee-dfe690a4ed41)
 The folders contain work from the various stages of the project are summarized as follows:
 1. **_esgreportcrawler_** - used to curate the data used for the remainder of this work.
-In total 924 [ESG reports]([url](https://s3.console.aws.amazon.com/s3/buckets/esgreportswebcrawl?region=us-east-2&prefix=esgreports/reports/&showversions=false)) were crawled, 541 of which are 'food or hotel' related
+In total 924 [ESG reports]([url](https://s3.console.aws.amazon.com/s3/buckets/esgreportswebcrawl?region=us-east-2&prefix=esgreports/reports/&showversions=false)) were crawled, 541 of which are 'food or hotel' related.
+ESG reports are almost always pdf files (rarely .ppt or .pptx).
 2. **_esgetlpipeline_** - Core tooling for processing all of the raw ESG pdf data for downstream tasks.
 3. **_esg_language model_** - Core tooling for training, and serving the language model api.
 These are primarily contained in `llm_esg.py` and `app.py`.
 Model is hosted via `fastapi` and `uvicorn` on 2 aws ec2 servers (one [production]([url](https://18.219.52.58)), one for [development]([url](https://3.145.190.67))) that are actively running (as of the time of writing this).
 The two endpoints for this model are `answer_question` and `generate_summary`:
 ```bash